AndreaCeccarelli/attack_generation/README.md

 N.B.
 The train-test splits provided has NO attacks in the training set.
 All attacks are in the test set.
 Obviously, to run supervised algorithms, you need to re-balance the train and test.
 Recommended (very quick) approach is to merge train and test, shuffle, and make a new split.

 **CONFIGURATION**

 It is necessary to set the proper PATHS.
-The easiest way is to search through all files for the tag "notebook", and replace the identified paths with your paths.
-It is intuitive also if you just run and check the error messages.
-The PATH should be to a directory where you have read and write access.
+The easiest way is to searchthe tag "notebook"  through all files, and replace the identified paths with your paths.
+You can also just run and check the error messages.
+The PATHs should be to directories where you have read and write access.

 **EXECUTION**